apache/beam/playground/backend/README.md

 - `PIPELINE_EXPIRATION_TIMEOUT` - is the expiration time of the code processing (default value = `15 min`)
 - `PROTOCOL_TYPE` - is the type of the backend server protocol.
 It could be `TCP` or `HTTP` (default value = `HTTP`)
 - `NUM_PARALLEL_JOBS` - is the max number of the code processing requests which could be processed on the backend server at the same time (default value = `20`).
-This value is used to check readiness of the backend server.
-If server processes max number of the code processing requests then need to deploy a new instance.
+This value is used to check the readiness of the backend server.
+If the server reaches the max number of concurrent code-processing requests, then the load-balancer will route all other incoming requests to other instances while the instance will not ready.
 - `LAUNCH_SITE` - is the value to configure log (default value = local).
 If developers want to use log service on the App Engine then need to change this value to `app_engine`.